 Maleficent is a prequel/remake of Disney’s Sleeping Beauty (1959).
 It seems intended to follow what was introduced with the Disney produced Oz: The Great and Powerful (2013), and before that with the Star Wars prequels, which offer back-stories and motivations to characters in classic fantasy stories.
 This trend was largely popularised by the huge success of the Broadway musical Wicked (2003), which offers up the origin story of the Wicked Witch of the West from The Wizard of Oz (1939).
 Maleficent is clearly intended as an origin story of the witch from the Disney version of Sleeping Beauty.
 It is from this version that the film takes it look of the characters and the design of the world, rather than going back to the substantially different original Sleeping Beauty (1697) put down by Charles Perrault or the later version Briar Rose (1812) by the Brothers Grimm.
 It can be noted, for instance, that in the original fairytale Maleficent (who is never even named) is a minor character, not a major villain, while the entire kingdom goes to sleep for a hundred years before the prince appears and she is woken by the kiss of true love.

-Maleficent is shepherded in by Joe Roth, a Hollywood producer since the 1970s – and occasional director with rather forgettable films that include Revenge of the Nerds II: Nerds in Paradise (1987) among others – with a long list of credits that include Young Guns (1988), Major League (1989), The Three Musketeers (1993), Daddy Day Care (2003), Tears of the Sun (2003), The Forgotten (2004), Knight and Day (2010), Heaven is for Real (2014) and, most notably, Alice in Wonderland (2010) and Oz: The Great and Powerful.
+Maleficent was shepherded by Joe Roth, a Hollywood producer since the 1970s – and occasional director with rather forgettable films that include Revenge of the Nerds II: Nerds in Paradise (1987) among others.
+Roth has a long list of producer credits that include Young Guns (1988), Major League (1989), The Three Musketeers (1993), Daddy Day Care (2003), Tears of the Sun (2003), The Forgotten (2004), Knight and Day (2010), Heaven is for Real (2014) and, most notably, Alice in Wonderland (2010) and Oz: The Great and Powerful.
 It is on these last two, along with Avatar (2009), that director Robert Stromberg worked as production designer.
 Before that, Stromberg had, going back to the early 1990s, worked as a matte artist and later visual effects supervisor for companies such as Illusion Arts and Rhythm & Hues, among others.
 He makes his directorial debut with Maleficent.

 Maleficent quickly falls into the look patented by these other fairytale films and in particular the world we saw on Oz: The Great and Powerful – a richly detailed fantasy kingdom with lush hyper-realised lands filled with fairies, water sprites and other magical creatures; clouds roiling with outbursts of magical energy; animal-to-human transformations; dark castles on the horizon; digitally rendered armies in their thousands crossing mighty plains and in combat with Maleficent’s army of magical creatures.
 There are enchantments, magic forests and dark sorceries aplenty.
 It all makes for a pretty and visually beguiling film.
 Alas, it is also one that feels precisely like a meal of next-to-no-substance that can be forgotten almost as soon as it is over.
 It is not a film I hated by any means – I felt generally entertained; crucially though, I never felt engaged by Maleficent.